It seems most people are self-publishing. With the limited traditional publishing opportunities, it only makes sense.

 There are more elements involved, but this will get you started.

-If it seems overwhelming or is too time consuming get outside help.
+If it seems overwhelming or is too time-consuming, get outside help.
 I recently hired someone on Fiverr to format and upload my book.
-I debated between publishing with CreateSpace and IngramSpark and ended up going with CreateSpace.
+At the time (back when), I debated between publishing with CreateSpace and IngramSpark; I chose CreateSpace.

 There are plenty of services and freelancers available to help you get your book published.